mongodb/docs/source/includes/list-table-datadog-metrics.rst

      - Amount of time in seconds that updates to the secondary delay behind updates to the primary.

+   * - | ``REPLICATION_OPLOG_WINDOW``
+       | (mongodb.atlas.replset.oplogWindow)
+     - Process
+     - Estimated average number, in seconds, of database operations available in the primary’s replication oplog.
+This metric is based on oplog churn.
+A :manual:`full resync
+       </tutorial/resync-replica-set-member/>` is required if
+       replication lag on a secondary node exceeds the replication oplog window and replication headroom reaches zero.

    * - | ``SYSTEM_NORMALIZED_CPU_USER``
        | (mongodb.atlas.system.cpu.norm.user)
        | ``SYSTEM_NORMALIZED_CPU_KERNEL``